SouvikGhost/NetflixGPT/README.md

  # Separate Page for Clicked Movie Card to show that Movie Details
 => create a separate page for showing that movie details and movie trailer what user clicks .

+# make Menu Card
+=> when i click that menu button it's showing that option - home , account and Signout